 Students are advised to discuss their concerns with their instructors first (Level 1).
 If that is not feasible for whatever reason, students are to discuss their concerns with the Chair.
-If a student is not satisfied with the decision at Level 1, s/he can initiate the formal process Level 2 - Final Grade Review.
-Forms are available at the Office of the Registrar.
+If a student is not satisfied with the decision at Level 1, they can initiate the formal process Level 2 - Final Grade Review.
+Online forms are available through the Office of the Registrar.

-If a student is not satisfied with the decision at Level 2, s/he can initiate the Final Grade Appeal process by completing the appropriate form available at the Office of the Registrar.
+If a student is not satisfied with the decision at Level 2, they can initiate the Final Grade Appeal process by completing the appropriate online form available through the Office of the Registrar.
 A Level 3 appeal is based on the preceding processes and not on the academic merit of a student's work.
 A Level 3 decision is final.